 Hodge Close walk

-Fantastic views of the surrounding fells can be seen along the route, including Lingmoor, Bowfell and the Pike of Blisco, as seen in this picture.
+Fantastic views of the surrounding fells can be seen along the route, including Lingmoor, Bowfell and the Pike of Blisco.
 At other points in the walk, you will also see Wetherlam, Holme Fell and the central fells in the distance.

 When you reach another track at the crest of the hill in the woods, bear right and head along the track, passing between the quarry tips on the left and fields on the right.

 Continue along the track, past the cottage on your left until you reach a junction with a single track road.
 Bear left and continue towards the river Brathay where there is a bridge and a ford.

 Turn left, keeping the river on your right, and continue walking along the trackway with the woods on the left.